The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Connect to the vCenter Server Appliance using SSH.

-- List all disk and identify the device ID of the new disk added by running the following command in the shell client:
+- List all disk and identify the device ID of the new disk added by running this command in the shell client:

 Note: By default, the device ID for the new disk is /dev/sdc

-- Access the disk utility for the new disk by running this following command:
+- Access the disk utility for the new disk by running this command:

 - Press N then Enter for new partition